matissecallewaert/matissecallewaert/README.md

 I'm Matisse Callewaert, a software developer 👨‍💻 based in Belgium 🇧🇪.

 I'm currently pursuing my master's in information technology at the University of Ghent.
-Alongside my studies, I work at a company where I contribute to maintaining and developing a SaaS application.
+Alongside my studies, I work at a company where I contribute to maintaining and developing a WaaS application.
 During my free time, I indulge in coding web games 🎮, and lately, I've been delving into implementing microservice 🔬 techniques into my designs.
 <div align="center">

 ## Quick Overview